 Our goal is to develop well-rounded, empowered students in a collaborative, community-like environment.
-Through collaboration with community members, local businesses, and other organizations, we want to ensure that students learn about many possible life/career pathways beginning in the very youngest grades.
+Through collaboration with community members, local businesses, and other organizations, students receive opportunities to learn about many possible life/career pathways beginning in elementary school.

 Schedules optimized for learning